-5.3 Collaborative and concurrent engineering in product design using metaverse services
+5.3 Use case of collaborative and concurrent engineering in product design using metaverse services

 5.3.1 Description

 Since the industrial age, engineering design has become an extremely demanding activity.
 Collaborative and concurrent engineering occur as a concept and methodology at the end of the last century and was defined as a systematic approach to integrated and co-design of products and their related processes.
 The diversity and complexity of actual products, requires collaboration of engineers from different geographic locations to share the ideas and solutions with customer and to evaluate products development.
 VR and AR technologies have found their ways into critical applications in industrial sectors such as aerospace engineering, automotive engineering, medical engineering, and also in the fields of education and entertainment.
 The range of technologies include Cave Automatic Virtual Environment (better known by the recursive acronym CAVE) environments, reality theatres, power walls, holographic workbenches, individual immersive systems, head mounted displays, tactile sensing interfaces, haptic feedback devices, multi-sensational devices, speech interfaces, and mixed reality systems [6].